This recipe is aimed at Smoking Ribs for Beginners but that doesn’t mean I don’t have a few pro tips included as well

 Instructions

-- Place ribs on the smoker and don’t open the door for two hours.
-This is the time when the ribs will absorb the most smoke
+- Place the ribs on the smoker, and don’t open the door for 3 hours.
+This is when the ribs will absorb the most smoke.
+Check the ribs to see if a bark has developed.
+If your rub has adhered to the meat, gently spray your ribs with cooking spray.

-- Mop ribs for a second time and check temperature.
-If you’re happy with the color and the meat has an internal temperature of 160-170 degrees F. Then you can wrap in foil or butcher paper.
+- If you’re happy with the color and the meat has an internal temperature of 160-170 degrees F., it's time to wrap the ribs.

 - Gently unwrap and probe the meat.
 Generally, ribs are ready to eat at an internal temperature of 200-210 degrees F depending on personal preference.
 More important than the temperature, use the probe thermometer to test for tenderness.
 Poke the meat in between the bones to see if the ribs are tender.
 The probe should go into the meat with very little tension.
 If the meat still seems tough wrap the ribs back up and continue cooking for another 30-60 minutes and check again.

-- Once the ribs are tender you may serve them dry or sauce them.
-If saucing unwrap the foil and fold over to create a tray to hold the juices so you can sauce the top.
-Brush on a thin layer of sauce and smoke for another 30 minutes.
-You can sauce a few times depending on how saucy you like your ribs.
-Allow time for the sauce to adhere to the meat before slicing the ribs
+- Once the ribs are tender, you may serve them dry or sauce them.
+If saucing, unwrap the foil and fold it over to create a tray to hold the juices to sauce the top.
+Brush on a thin layer of sauce and smoke for another 15 minutes.
+Depending on how saucy you like your ribs, you can sauce a few times.
+Allow time for the sauce to adhere to the meat before slicing the ribs.

 - When cutting the ribs, it’s easier to turn the rack upside down so you can see the bones better and make clean cuts.
 You may lose a little sauce, but you can always baste a little extra on top when you turn them over.